-5.1.
-Does your medical school and/or institution have an Office of Sustainability?
 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
-If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
-There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-There are no salaried sustainability staff, but there is a sustainability task force or committee There are no staff members or task force responsible for overseeing campus sustainability
+If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital.
+(3 points) There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of hospital sustainability.
+(2 points) There are no salaried sustainability staff, but there is a sustainability task force or committee.
+(1 point) There are no staff members or task force responsible for overseeing campus sustainability.
+(0 points) 3 Score Assigned:

 Score explanation: Keele has multiple full-time staff members dedicated to campus sustainability alongside student interns who are dedicated to developing sustainable projects for the students.
 The medical school has a dedicated member of staff, covering the inclusion of sustainability into the curriculum, however this is not her full time job.
 She works closely with full time sustainability staff to include sustainability within the curriculum.
-There are sustainability student representatives as part of our Students Union.
-At the hospital campus, there are also dedicated sustainability staff.
+There are sustainability student representatives as part of our Students Union who help to identify where sustainability staff.
 This is the same as last year.

-5.2.
-How ambitious is your institution/medical school plan to reduce its own carbon footprint?
-5 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/medical school does not meet any of the requirements listed above Score explanation: Keele University has a written and approved goal of becoming carbon neutral by 2030 .
+There is also an informal group of educators and professional services staff (The Education for Sustainable Development (ESD) Community of Practice) who are interested in sustainability education.
+The group meets regularly to share good practice and discuss challenges and solutions to embedding sustainability in education and the student experience.
+The institution has a written and approved plan to achieve carbon neutrality by 2030 (5 points) The institution has a written and approved plan to achieve carbon neutrality by 2040 (3 points) The institution has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate (1 point) The institution/medical school does not meet any of the requirements listed above (0 points) Score Assigned:

+Score explanation: Keele University has a written and approved goal of becoming carbon neutral by 2030.
 The plan to reach carbon neutrality is well set out with clear information being stated about this target on the website linked.
 This will be achieved through changes within each school and the use of onsight wind turbines and solar panel farms.
 This is the same as last year.

-5.3.
-Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
-Yes medical school buildings are 100% powered by renewable energy Medical school buildings source >80% of energy needs from off-site and/or on-site renewable 2 energy.
-Medical school buildings source >20% of energy needs from off-site and/or on-site renewable 1 energy.
-Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+5 5.3.
+Do buildings/infrastructure used by the institution for teaching (not including the hospital) utilize renewable energy?
+Yes institution buildings are 100% powered by renewable energy.
+(3 points) Institution buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+(2 points) Institution buildings source >20% of energy needs from off-site and/or on-site renewable energy.
+(1 point) Institution buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+(0 points) Score Assigned: